skylerjokiel/ditto-dql-cli/README.md

 # Ditto DQL Terminal

-A simple command-line interface for running DQL queries against a Ditto database with a movie dataset.
+A comprehensive command-line interface for running DQL queries against a Ditto database with a movie dataset, featuring performance benchmarking and baseline tracking capabilities.

 > This application is designed for local DQL query execution and **does not enable sync** intentionally.